anupamhaldkar/anupamhaldkar/README.md

 - 👨‍💻 Curated side projects are available at [Portfolio](https://anupamhaldkar.github.io)

-- 📝 Documenting technical articles on [Medium](https://anupamhaldkar.medium.com)
+- 📝 Documenting concepts in tech articles on [Medium](https://anupamhaldkar.medium.com)

 - 💬 Ask about **Spring boot, Java, and microservices.**